telerik/xamarin-forms-docs/cloud-integration/google-cloud/mysql-database.md

             connection = new MySqlConnection(connectionString);
         }

-As a Next step, you need to open the connection as in the method below:
+As a next step, you need to open the connection as in the method below:

         private bool OpenConnection()
         {